LTUC/amman-dotnet-401d2/Curriculum/Class05/Lab.md

 		2. Label the abstract classes and concrete classes
 		3. Label the access modifiers for each of the classes
 		4. Label where you are using Polymorphism in your program.
 Where are the virtual and abstract methods defined, and where are they being overridden?
+- Your program class should instantiate each of the concrete animals to prove the functionality.

-## Components
+## Program Specifications
 - Have at least 3 different abstract classes
 - Have at least 3 layers of inheritance
-- Have at least 4 abstract methods (make sure you override them)
+- Have at least 2 abstract methods (make sure you override them)
+- Have at least 2 abstract Properties (make sure you override them)
-- Have at least 4 virtual methods (make sure you override them)
+- Have at least 2 virtual methods (make sure you override them)
+- Have at least 2 virtual properties (make sure you override them)

 - Your (digital) drawing of your zoo diagram should be clearly labeled of which classes

-Your readme is extremely important in this lab because it will be a guide for us to know exactly what you did where and how.
-Define for me, in your readme, the definitions of each of the OOP principles (in your own words), and provide a **couple** examples (you do not have to write all occurances out) where you are practing each of the OOP principles.
-Your program class should instantiate each of the concrete animals to prove that the functionality for each of the animals is as desired.

 ## Example
 Please refer to the included diagram and code base as an example of the expectation.